KartikKhariwal/Whatapp_Texter/README.md

-# Whatapp_Texter
+# Whatsapp_Texter
-To send messages to people without saving there number
+To send messages to people without saving there number using permissions